SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/3_setup_ea_bas.md

     ![](images/2_ea_bas_03_new.png)

-### Create an Business Application Studio Subscription
+### Create a Business Application Studio Subscription

 1. Navigate to your Subaccount.

-    Select "Services" --> "Instances and Subscriptions" and choose "Create"
+    Select "Services" --> "Instances and Subscriptions" and choose "Create".

     ![](images/2_ea_bas_04_create.png)

-2. Choose Business Application Studio as Service and your Service plan.
+2. Choose Business Application Studio as the Service and your Service plan.

     Select "Create".
 Your BAS subscription will be created.